-Challenges to wills are, perhaps unsurprisingly, most common amongst blended families.
-Where there's a mix of past and present partners, biological and step-children, there's often a greater degree of competing interests.
-And crucially, the traditional married-couple scenario of the estate going to the surviving partner and then their children, is often inappropriate for blended families.
-Where children of the deceased would have to wait until the step-parent dies until inheriting; creating the risk of diminished assets or being cut out of the Will by this person as time passes.
+Challenges to Wills are, perhaps unsurprisingly, most common amongst blended families.
+Because, where there's a mix of past and present partners, biological and step-children, there's often a greater degree of competing interests.
+In these cases, the traditional scenario of the estate going to the surviving partner and then their children, is often inappropriate.

-This can lead to a situation where someone in the family believes they’ve received an unfair distribution in the will.
-Whether it’s the new partner, step-children or biological children, this person will submit a ‘family provision application’ to the Supreme Court for an inheritance (or additional inheritance) claim from the deceased estate.
+This can lead to a situation where someone in the family believes they’ve received an unfair distribution in the Will.
+Whether it’s the new partner, step-children or biological children, this person could then submit a ‘family provision application’ to the Supreme Court for an inheritance (or additional inheritance) claim from the deceased estate.

-This represents a costly, time consuming stressful process.
+Such scenarios represent a costly, time consuming and stressful process.
 It’s what careful estate planning can avoid, and why advanced communication with family members whilst you're still alive is so important for blended families.
-Next, we turn to things to some strategies to help you avoid these disputes.

 If you left everything you owned to your new partner, there is no guarantee that your children will receive anything from that partner when he or she dies.
-For example, your partner could remarry someone else and leave everything to their new spouse when they die.
+For example, your partner could remarry someone else and leave everything to their new spouse.
 Or, your partner and your children may become estranged after you die and your partner could exclude your children from their will.

 If you’ve remarried, choosing to provide your children with an immediate gift upon your death could avoid any delays or blockages in them receiving these assets.
 This could be covered by a life insurance policy, and represented by an immediate gift of real estate, money or other valuable family assets.